Undine: Paracelsus

 The ancient Greek philosopher Empedocles (c.
 490 – c.
 430 BC) was the first to propose that the four classical elements were sufficient to explain everything present in the world.

 Paracelsus's view of elemental spirits may have grown out of the folklore that a very human-like race of spirits exists in a different "plane" from humans, according to Celticist Henry Jenner.

-Thus in the "astral plane" (or "Chaos", in Paracelsian jargon) for each of the four elements, earth, air/wind, fire, and water, there resided four types of spiritual beings, a view held by Paracelsus according to his Liber de Nymphis.
-These spirits are like unto human beings, but not endowed with immortal souls.
+According to Paracelsus in Liber de Nymphis, there are four types of spirit-men, which each reside in one of the four elements: earth, air/wind, fire, and water.
+These spirits are similar to human beings, but not endowed with immortal souls.
 But Undines ("water women", "water people") in particular are able to consort with humans more than the spirits of other elements, and are most capable of entering into marriage with a human male, thus earning a kernel of the immortality.
 The children born to her will be imparted with human souls as well.
 For this reason, the Undines (also called Nymphs) yearn to marry a human husband.
 If a man has an Undine/Nymph for a wife, he must be careful not to offend her in the presence of water, or she will return to her element.

 This motif of the husband's calumny causing Undine's departure also occurs in Fouquet's novella (and Hoffmann's opera).
 Undine's husband Huldbrand had been forewarned not to do so, but he rekindles his unfaithful relationship with Bertalda, he commits the insult, and she splashes away beneath the Danube.

 Paracelsus also emphasizes that even if the sylph/undine has returned to water, the marriage still remains valid, and she cannot be presumed to be dead, another theme exploited by Fouquet's novella: thus, as her husband's transgression necessitates her departure into the watery world, she makes the insistence on her husband that his vow of fidelity still remains in place, and breaking it would have deadly consequence.
 And she continues to remind to her husband to remain faithful, in the form of a message in a dream between the swan song.

 According to Paracelsus, the Undine will still receive her place on the Day of Judgment, i.e., she will still preserve the immortal soul she earned through marriage.

 David Gallagher argues that, although they had Paracelsus as a source, 19th and 20th-century German authors found inspiration for their many versions of undine in classical literature, particularly Ovid's Metamorphoses, especially given the transformation of many of their undines into springs: Hyrie (book VII) and Egeria (book XV) are two such characters.